SD2E/api-user-guide/docs/create_application.md

 #### Create your own by example

 The best way to demonstrate the creation of a custom app is by example.
-The following sub-pages will go through the process of:
+The following sub-pages will go through the process:

 1. [Clone an example app](create_application_01.md)
 2. [Containerize your app](create_application_02.md)